tienfeek/chute-tutorials/Android/User Avatars/README.md

 	}
 </code></pre>

-When the upload is finished successfully the uploaded image is pulled from the server and displayed on screen using the ImageLoader component.
+When the upload is successfully finished, the uploaded image is pulled from the server and displayed on screen using the ImageLoader component.
 <pre><code>
         loader.displayImage(GCUtils.getCustomSizePhotoURL(url, 75, 75), thumb);
 </code></pre>

-## SingleImagePickerAdapter
+## SingleImagePickerAdapter.java
-The Adapter is called using a Cursor object which contains the images inside the DCIM folder on the sdcard.
+The Adapter is called using a Cursor object which contains the images inside the DCIM folder on the SDcard.
 <pre><code>
 public static Cursor getMediaPhotos(Context context) {
 		String[] projection = new String[] { MediaStore.Images.Media._ID,